 Supporting weight loss.
-It is believed that peanuts can aid with weight loss by encouraging a fast metabolic rate and by causing the body to feel full.
+It is believed that peanuts can aid with weight loss by promoting a faster metabolic rate and increasing satiety.

 How It Works

 Peanuts are rich in monounsaturated and polyunsaturated fats, including linolenic, oleic and palmitic acids, as well as omega-3 and 6 fatty acids.
 These are considered "heart-healthy" fats as they can help to lower cholesterol in the body.
-The mechanisms of these acids are yet to be fully understood; however, many studies have taken place that concur that those who consume a high amount are less likely to suffer from heart disease, high cholesterol, and other cardiac complications.
+The mechanisms of action of these acids are yet to be fully understood; however, many studies have taken place that concur that those who consume unsaturated fats are less likely to suffer from heart disease, high cholesterol, and other cardiac complications.1

-Amino acids are another valuable compound found in peanuts.
-These are what make up protein and is used by the body to maintain muscle function and strength.
-Amino acids are essential for all bodily functions, and are the building blocks for muscles, hair, nails, bones, skin, and blood.
-Consumption of peanuts - as part of a mixed diet - can help to ensure that the body has access to an adequate amount of protein, thereby supporting overall health.
+Amino acids are another valuable nutrient found in peanuts.
+These are what make up protein used by the body to maintain muscle function and strength.2 Amino acids are essential for all bodily functions and are what builds muscles, hair, nails, bones, skin, and blood.
+Consumption of peanuts - as part of a mixed diet - can help ensure that the body has access to an adequate amount of protein, thereby supporting overall health.